A Survey Of Cross-lingual Word Embedding Models: Evaluation

 \paragraph{Bilingual dictionary induction} After the shared cross-lingual embedding space is induced, given a list of $N$ source language words $x_{u,1},\ldots,x_{u,N}$, the task is to find a target language word $t$ for each \textit{query word} $x_u$ relying on the representations in the space. $t_i$ is the target language word closest to the source language word $x_{u,i}$ in the induced cross-lingual space, also known as the {\em cross-lingual nearest neighbor}.
 The set of learned $N$ $(x_{u,i},t_i)$ pairs is then run against a gold standard dictionary.

 Bilingual dictionary induction is appealing as an evaluation task, as high-quality, freely available, wide-coverage manually constructed dictionaries are still rare, especially for non-European languages.
 The task also provides initial intrinsic evidence on the quality of the shared space. \citeauthor{Upadhyay2016} (2016) obtain evaluation sets for the task across 26 languages from the Open Multilingual WordNet \cite{bond2013linking}, while \citeauthor{Levy2017} (2017) obtain bilingual dictionaries from Wiktionary for Arabic, Finnish, Hebrew, Hungarian, and Turkish.
 More recently \citeauthor{Wijaya:2017emnlp} (2017) build evaluation data for 28 language pairs (where English is always the target language) by semi-automatically translating all Wikipedia words with frequency above 100.
 Most previous work \cite{Vulic2013a,Gouws2015,Mikolov2013b} filters source and target words based on part-of-speech, though this simplifies the task and introduces bias in the evaluation.
 Each cross-lingual embedding model is then evaluated on its ability to select the closest target language word to a given source language word as the translation of choice and measured based on precision-at-one (P@1).
+A more lenient evaluation measure is precision-at-k (P@k), where the correct translation must be retrieved in the ranked list of top $k$ target language words, $k\geq1$.\footnote{Typical values for $k$ are 1, 5, or 10.}